rLegziel/rLegziel.github.io/_posts/2021-12-26-clustering-in-latent-space.md

 ## Data
-Without going into too much details about the dataset, I can say that it is small, homogenuous and required domain knowledge to perform feature extraction and filtering.
+Without going into much details about the dataset, I can say that it is small, homogenuous and required domain knowledge to perform feature extraction and filtering.
 Another constraint was that we wanted to ensure that the resulting embeddings will generalize well towards further unseen.
 We had approximately 30 features and 900 instances.